lammps/lammps/doc/src/fix_atom_swap.rst

 doc page for more info.

-When this fix is used with a :doc:`hybrid pair style <pair_hybrid>` system, only swaps between atom types of the same substyle (or combination of substyles) are permitted.
+When this fix is used with a :doc:`hybrid pair style <pair_hybrid>` system, only swaps between atom types of the same sub-style (or combination of sub-styles) are permitted.

 This fix cannot be used with systems that do not have per-type masses (e.g. atom style sphere) since the implemented algorithm pre-computes